cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 title: "Discovering Kotlin Contracts"
 categories: "Kotlin"

-excerpt: "Let's discover Kotlin Contracts, one of the new features of Kotlin 1.3 aimed to smooth the interactions between developers and the complier."
+excerpt: "Let's discover Kotlin Contracts, one of the new features of Kotlin 1.3 aimed to smooth the interactions between developers and the compiler."

 header:
     image: "/assets/images/posts/header-kotlin-contracts.jpg"